operator-framework/operator-controller/README.md

 # operator-controller
 The operator-controller is the central component of Operator Lifecycle Manager (OLM) v1.
-It extends Kubernetes with an API through which users can install Operators.
+It extends Kubernetes with an API through which users can install extensions.

 ## Description
 OLM v1 is the follow-up to OLM v0, located [here](https://github.com/operator-framework/operator-lifecycle-manager).
 It consists of four different components, including this one, which are as follows: